-The Chugoku Electric Power Company has been wrestling with dose rate reduction systematically, because the dose rate increase of PLR piping increased after adopting the hydrogen injection to prevent SCC and the radiation exposure reduction became the urgent problem at Shimane Nuclear Power Station Unit 1.
+The Chugoku Electric Power Company has been wrestling with dose rate reduction systematically, because the dose rate increase of RRS piping increased after adopting the hydrogen injection to prevent SCC and the radiation exposure reduction became the urgent problem at Shimane Nuclear Power Station Unit 1.

-As a result of adopting the countermeasures such as Hi-F Coat, NWC pre-oxidation operation and so on, dose rate could be reduced.
+As a result of adopting the countermeasures such as Hi-F Coat^{1} [1][2], NWC pre-oxidation operation^{2} and so on, the dose rate could be reduced.
 We continue to wrestle with the further dose rate reduction in future.